bcgov/renovate-config/README.md

 - Please open issues or PRs if you have suggestions or need new grouping/pinning rules.
 - All config changes are validated in CI using Renovate’s config validator.
+- See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines on contributing, code of conduct, and community expectations.

+## Community & Conduct

+- By participating in this project, you agree to follow our [Code of Conduct](CODE_OF_CONDUCT.md).
+- For compliance information, see [COMPLIANCE.yaml](COMPLIANCE.yaml).

 ## Security